-Industrial groups, while supporting the Protocol, have not always been able to quantify the costs or time taken to obtain conformity assessment of their industrial products in Lithuania.
+Industrial groups, while supporting the Protocol, have not always been able to quantify the costs or time taken to obtain conformity assessment of their industrial products in Estonia.
 The precise extent of savings in time, cost and market opportunity of this Protocol is therefore not feasible in every case to determine.
 This may only be possible once the Protocol has been in operation for some time.
-However, on the basis of a rough calculation, it is estimated4 that this Protocol would create cost saving opportunities for the exporting industry of around €430 millions a year, some of which will be passed on to European importers and consumers.
+However, on the basis of a rough calculation, it is estimated4 that this Protocol would create cost saving opportunities for the European exporting industry of around \in 6,5 millions per year and about \in 13 millions per year in terms of cost savings to Estonian exporters to the EC.
+Some of these savings will be passed on to European importers and consumers.

-Trade figures between the EC and Lithuania are attached for information.
-In 2000, the general trade balance in sectors covered by this Protocol shows a trade surplus for EU of around €1800 million.
+Trade figures between the EC and Estonia are attached for information.
+In 2001 the general trade balance in sectors covered by this Protocol shows a trade surplus for Estonia of around \in 400 million owing to Estonian strength in the electrical sector.
+However, the trade surplus is for the EU in lifts and safety of toys sectors.
 It is expected that trade will increase further when the PECA is in force.